appunto-io/api-on-json/README.md

 `ApiModel` describes the structure of the API.
 This is passed to the `Server` to create API routes.

 `DataModel` is used for the particular (yet common) case where you need to create a API that access data stored in a DB.
+This class delegates the actual DB access to an external class that implements the vendor specifics CRUD operations.
+Two DB classes are available : `MongoDB` and `RethinkDB` (for real time use cases).

-## Other libraries
+## Sister libraries

-- Extensible
 - upload-models
 - accounts-models
 - aoj-admin